University Hospital Mannheim

-The University Hospital Mannheim is a maximum care hospital with many specialisations.
+University Hospital Mannheim is a maximum care hospital with many specialisations.
 It currently consists of 21 specialised clinics, all situated on a historic campus in the centre of Mannheim and focuses on interdisciplinary and interprofessional cooperation of its physicians in the treatment of its patients.

 Unlike most German university hospitals, the University Hospital Mannheim is not owned by the state but by the municipality of Mannheim.
 The Mannheim medical faculty is part of the renowned Heidelberg University.

 Patient care

 Around 230,000 patients per year are treated at the University Hospital Mannheim.
 In addition to general university-level maximum care, it offers highly specialized services in cancer treatment (e.g. allogene stem cell transplant, radiation therapy with Gamma Knife, extremity perfusion), fetal surgery, neurology and neurosurgery as well as urology.
 The hospital has a nationally renowned children's centre with highly specialized units for fetal surgery, neonatology, paediatric medicine, paediatric surgery, as well as paediatric urology.

 Specialized centres of the hospital deal with the interdisciplinary treatment of diseases, including, for example, the Mannheim Cancer Centre (MCC), the Interdisciplinary Centre for Vascular Anomalies, the Transplant Centre Mannheim, the University Vascular Centre Mannheim, the German Centre for Foetal Surgery and Minimally Invasive Therapy, and the Centre for Metastasis and Tumour Recurrence Surgery.
 The paediatric section is renowned for the treatment of CDH (congenital diaphragmatic hernia): Patients with CDH come from all over Germany, German speaking and further European countries for treatment to Mannheim.
 National and international rankings place the University Hospital Mannheim among the best hospitals in Germany.